aaron-ancheta/compatibility-predictor/README.md

 Once you installed GO, this project directory already includes `input.json` file which contains the sample JSON from the project description.

-To run the program, open a terminal and run `go run main.go`.
+To run the program, make sure you're inside the project directory, then open a terminal, and run `go run main.go`.